 Slice data semantics

-end_of_slice_flag equal to 0 specifies that another macroblock is following in the slice. end_of_slice_flag equal to 1 specifies the end of the slice and that no further macroblock follows.
+end_of_slice_flag equal to 0 specifies that another macroblock is following in the slice or the entropy slice. end_of_slice_flag equal to 1 specifies the end of the slice or the entropy slice and that no further macroblock follows.

 Coding tree semantics